Joe-McCann/Joe-McCann.github.io/README.md

 This is a Jekyll version of the theme Helios: http://html5up.net/helios

+This page was originally taken, and then strongly modified by me (William Joseph McCann), in order to make it easily modifyable, and modular.
+While the original theme was created by HTML5UP, many changes were performed originally.

 You can check the build here: http://kaira.one/helios_jekyll

 Unlike the original theme, users can change the content of the "Post" and "Article" directly under the _post directory.
 You can add as many posts you want, and you can even change the image by inputting a different file picture.
 All you have to do is create a new post with the proper file heading: ```YEAR-MM-DD-FILENAME.markdown``` and include this on the header.